snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 ### 3. Authentication Type

 To authenticate and sync content from Salesforce CRM, choose **OAuth 2.0**.
-Enter the client ID and client Secret you obtained from your Salesforce instance and select Sign in.
+Enter the client ID and client Secret you obtained from your Salesforce instance and select Authorize.

 The first time you've attempted to sign in with these settings, you'll get a pop-up asking you to log in to Salesforce with your admin username and password.
 The screenshot below shows the popup.
 Enter your credentials and select "Log In".